e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

-# e-lab's ReC for arduino
+# e-lab's ReC Generic Driver for arduino

 This repository aims to provide the official library of e-lab's ReC for the arduino platform: A tool to control remote experiments within (but not limited to) the e-lab infrastructure.
 It is written in C++.